Improving Communication And Conflict Resolution

 Failed expectations or unmet needs

 Setting the stage for good communication to occur is important.
 It must be the right time and place for both you and your partner.
-The discussion will be blocked if either you or your partner are upset or distracted.
 Pick a time to talk when both of you are physically and emotionally available.

 Take responsibility for what you are thinking and feeling by using “I” statements when expressing yourself.
 “I feel unheard” will be far better received and understood by your partner than “you never listen to me”.

 When listening to your partner, listen without interruption and use active listening.
-Reflect back to him or her what you are hearing.
+Reflect back what you are hearing.
 Check to see if you have heard and understood correctly.
 Even if you don’t agree with what your partner is saying, pay attention and listen.

 If you find that you have difficulty putting into practice this type of structured format, you may need help from a professional.
 Seeking the help of a qualified relationship therapist may be very helpful and facilitate you and your partner developing the communication skills that are necessary to keep your relationship flourishing.